MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 #### ACID

-In fact knowing ACID properties is crucial to get profound understanding of Transctions and their effects on the database state!
+In fact, knowing ACID properties is crucial to get a profound understanding of Transactions and their effects on the database state!

-The safety guarantees provided by transactions are often described by the wellknown acronym ACID, which stands for Atomicity, Consistency, Isolation, and Durability.
+The safety guarantees provided by transactions are often described by the well-known acronym ACID, which stands for Atomicity, Consistency, Isolation, and Durability.
 It was coined in 1983 by Theo Härder and Andreas Reuter in an effort to establish precise terminology for fault-tolerance mechanisms in databases.

-##### Atomicity
+##### **Atomicity**

 ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed—for example,